Spine Care

 San Ramon Regional Medical Center has board-certified spine surgeons that can help determine surgical treatment options for spine care.
 Surgical options may include:

-Microdiscectomy – If a smaller injection is possible for treatment, the discectomy is called a microdiscectomy.
-Even small amounts of disc material that is out of place can put pressure on the spinal cord, sac of nerves or spinal
+If a smaller injection is possible for treatment, the discectomy is called a microdiscectomy.
+Even small amounts of disc material that is out of place can put pressure on the spinal cord, sac of nerves or spinal nerve roots.

 Regardless of your condition, the spine team at San Ramon Regional Medical Center has the experience and commitment to provide comprehensive and compassionate care.